 How the Timing and Amount of Gift Money Impacts Underwriting

 After my wedding, I’ll (hopefully) have checks to deposit – but I don’t want these deposits to cause problems when I’m trying to qualify for a mortgage.
-I spoke with Lindsay Villasenor, a Quicken Loans operations director, to get some further details on how gift money impacts underwriting.
+I spoke with Lindsay Villasenor, a Quicken Loans divisional vice president, to get some further details on how gift money impacts underwriting.

 According to Lindsay, Quicken Loans requires a 60-day history of assets for qualification purposes.
 As long as you have documentation for the past 60 days, your mortgage company can take it from there.